hblok/rememberjava/_posts/2017-04-29-simple_https_server.md

 The main component of Java TLS communication is the [Java Secure Socket Extension (JSSE)][jsse].
 A number of [algorithms][jdk8-crypto-algo] and [cryptographic providers][jdk8-crypto-providers] are supported.
 The central class is the [*SSLContext*][SSLContext], supported by the [*KeyStore*][KeyStore].
 These classes load and initialise the relevant keys, certificates, and protocols which are later used by a HTTPS server (or client).
 See the Oracle blog, for another brief [introduction to TLS 1.2][oracle-blog-tls-default], and [tips on diagnosing][oracle-blog-tls-diagnosing] the communication.
 In particular, notice the unlimited strength implementations, which have to be [downloaded separately][jdk8-unlimited], and copied to *JAVA_HOME/lib/security*.

 The example below shows how the certificate and key are loaded from a Java KeyStore (.jks) file, and used to initialise the *SSLContext* with the TLS protocol.
-The *SSLContext* is passed to the SUN *HttpServer* through a *HttpsConfigurator*.
-The *HttpServer* implementation takes care of the rest, and the static file handler is the same as seen in the [plain HTTP based example][http-example].
+The *SSLContext* is passed to the SUN *HttpsServer* through a *HttpsConfigurator*.
+The *HttpsServer* implementation takes care of the rest, and the static file handler is the same as seen in the [plain HTTP based example][http-example].

 {% highlight java %}
 {% include includemethod filename='src/com/rememberjava/http/SimpleHttpsServer.java' method='void start()' %}